 SQL Server Training

-Intertech’s SQL Server courses cover all important aspects of Microsoft’s core database engine: administration, Business Intelligence (BI), querying and, of course, programming.
-After completing our SQL Server courses student are able to use SQL Server Management Server (SSMS), object explorer, SQL Server data tools, and SQL Server configuration manager.
+Intertech’s SQL Server training courses cover all important aspects of Microsoft’s core database engine: administration, Business Intelligence (BI), querying and, of course, programming.
+After completing our SQL Server training courses student are able to use SQL Server Management Server (SSMS), object explorer, SQL Server data tools, and SQL Server configuration manager.

 Our students receive a comprehensive introduction to the vast majority of tools and features available within the Microsoft SWL Server Database Engine, which is at the core of the SQL Server components.
 Instructors describe how the Database Engine allows programmers to leverage the full capabilities of all of the other components, such as accessing, storing and securing the data.